-The early childhood education major combines theoretical components with practical application.
-Students in this degree program will have extensive clinical experiences in the community and in local schools (prekindergarten/primary, age three to grade three).
+The Prekindergarten/Primary Education major combines theoretical components with practical application.
+Students in this degree program will have extensive clinical experiences in the community and in local schools (Prekindergarten/Primary, Age Three Through Grade Three).
 An emphasis is placed on the appropriate uses of technology.
 The program design incorporates all newly required competencies leading to certification in the state of Florida in the area of prekindergarten/primary, age three to grade three.
-These courses meet the stated requirements for Florida certification.
-At the time of the publication of this catalog, the Florida Department of Education is considering this sequence of courses for program approval status.
+This major is a state-approved program of the Florida Department of Education.

 Courses are designed to be taken in a specific sequence.
 Contact an adviser for an explanation of required course sequence.
-Please note, the early childhood education major courses are offered only on the main campus in the evening.
+Please note, the Prekindergarten/Primary Education major courses are offered only on the main campus in the evening.